Estimated Reading Time: 7 Minutes

 Transport

 Using my planter plans and with my friend’s help, I bought two large planks for a bit under $200.
-These two pieces were so heavy and awkward that my friend decided to return with his trailer to allow us to transport it safely.
-He was afraid to damage his truck.
+These two pieces were so heavy and awkward that my friend decided to return with his trailer so we could transport them safely.
+He was afraid of damaging his truck.
 We are talking about two pieces of wood that could easily have weighed 700 pounds in total.
-We got help loading it on the trailer, tied it down and returned to his shop.
+We got help when loading it onto the trailer, tied it down, and returned to his shop.

 At the shop